redpanda-data/console/docs/provider-setup/google.md

 # Google OAuth Provider Setup

 This section guides you through the required steps to setup an OAuth application at Google.
-At the end of this guide you'll have a JSON file which Kowl will use to impersonate a Google service account.
+At the end of this guide you'll have an OAuth client id and client secret.
+If you are going to setup the Google Groups Sync (step 4) you'll additionally end up with a JSON file.
+This JSON file is used by Kowl to impersonate a Google service account.

 ## 1. Create a Google Cloud project